argonne-lcf/user-guides/docs/theta/data-management/acdc/eagle-data-sharing.md

 **Note:** Encryption and verification will slow down the data transfer.

-##FAQs
+## FAQs
-###General FAQs:
+### General FAQs:
 **1. What is the Eagle File system?**

 It is a Lustre file system residing on an HPE ClusterStor E1000 platform equipped with 100 Petabytes of usable capacity across 8480 disk drives.
 This ClusterStor platform also provides 160 Object Storage Targets and 40 Metadata Targets with an aggregate data transfer rate of 650GB/s.
 Primary use of Eagle is data sharing with the research community using ==Fix Link [Globus](https://www.alcf.anl.gov/support-center/theta/using-globus-theta){:target="_blank"}==.The file system is available on all ALCF compute systems.
 It allows sharing of data between users (ALCF and external collaborators).

 **2. What is the difference between Guest, Shared and a Mapped collection?**

 - Guest collections: A Guest collection is a logical construct that a PI sets up on their project directory in Globus that makes it accessible to collaborators.
 The PI creates a guest collection at or below their project and shares it with the Globus account holders.
 - Shared collection: A guest collection becomes a shared collection when it is shared with a user/group.
 - Mapped Collections: Mapped Collections are created by the endpoint administrators.
 In the case of Eagle, these are created by ALCF.

 **3. Who can create Guest collections?**

 ONLY a project PI (or project owner) can create guest collections and make them accessible to collaborators.

 Project Proxy (on the POSIX side) or Access Manager (on the Globus side) do not have the ability to create guest collections.

 **4. Who is an Access Manager?**

 Access Manager is someone who can act as a Proxy on behalf of the PI to manage the collection.
 The Access Manager has the ability to add users, remove users, grant or revoke read/write access privileges for those users on that particular guest collection.
 However, Access Managers DO NOT have permissions to create guest collections.

 **5. What are Groups?**

 Groups are constructs that enable multi-user data collaboration.
 A PI (and an Access Manager) can create new groups, add members to them and share a guest collection with a group of collaborators.

 **Note** Members of groups do not need to have an ALCF account.

 **6. What are some of the Common Errors you see and what do they mean?**

 ```
 - EndpointNotFound   -  Wrong endpoint name
 - PermissionDenied    -  If you do not have permissions to view or modify the collection on <endpoint> (refer to the appropriate section for what this error could mean)
 - ServiceUnavailable  -  If the service is down for maintenance
 ```

-###PI FAQs:
+### PI FAQs:
 **1. How can a PI request for a data-only, Eagle storage allocation?**

 A project PI can request an allocation by filling out the Director’s Discretionary Allocation Request form:[Request an allocation](https://accounts.alcf.anl.gov/allocationRequests){:target="_blank"}.
 The allocations committee reviews the proposals and provides its decision in 1-2 weeks.
-To request a storage allocation on Eagle for an existing project, please email ==Check[support@alcf.anl.gov](https:mailto:support@alcf.anl.gov)== with your proposal.
+To request a storage allocation on Eagle for an existing project, please email == Check[support@alcf.anl.gov](https:mailto:support@alcf.anl.gov) == with your proposal.

 **2. Does a PI need to have an ALCF account to create a Globus guest collection?**

 Yes.
 The PI needs to have an 'active' ALCF account in place to create and share guest collections with collaborators.

 - If the PI has an 'Inactive/Deleted' ALCF account, they should click on the link here to start the account re-activation process: [Account re-activation link](https://accounts.alcf.anl.gov/accountReactivate){:target="_blank"}
 - If they don't have an ALCF account, they request for one: [Account request link](https://accounts.alcf.anl.gov/#!/accountRequest){:target="_blank"}

 **3. What endpoint should the PI use?**

 ```alcf#dtn_eagle```

 **4. What are the actions an Eagle PI can perform?**

 - Create and delete guest collections, groups
 - Create, delete and share the data with ALCF users and external collaborators
 - Specify someone as a Proxy (Access Manager) for the guest collections
 - Transfer data between the guest collection on Eagle and other Globus endpoints/collections

 **5. How can a PI specify someone as a Proxy on the Globus side?**

 Go to alcf#dtn_eagle -> collections -> shared collection -> roles -> select 'Access Manager'

 <figure markdown>